oliviakwon/MICB475_Team6/meeting_minutes/Apr_11.md

 * Is this an adequate conclusion?
 #### Limitations
 * Go over all limitations we included - is there items that are missed?
+* Is the highlighted limitation a future direction?
 #### Future directions
 * Go over all future directions we included - is there items that are missed?
 #### Figures and supplementary